Getting a job

 Adjustments for job interviews

-If your son or daughter needs an adjustment to attend an interview – for example a sign language interpreter or a wheelchair accessible room – they must let the employer know in advance so they can make preparations.
+Your child can ask for adjustments to attend an interview, for example a sign language interpreter or wheelchair-accessible room.
+They must let the employer know in advance so they can make preparations.

 An employer should not ask about any impairment during the interview, even if it’s apparent.
 It is up to the interviewee if they want to discuss it or disclose any further details at this point.